OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-2/index.md

 In [part one](/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md) of this infrastructure development with Pulumi and Octopus Deploy series, I showed you how to configure Pulumi with a new project and write code with the Pulumi SDK that specifies Azure using Go.

-In this post, I go over the deployment aspects: packaging and deploying the Go code from part one with Octopus Deploy.
+In this post, I go over the deployment aspects and show you how to package and deploy the Go code from part one with Octopus Deploy.

 ## Using a GitHub repo